Creating Datasets and Data Preparation

 Select only the tables and fields you need to include in your datasets to keep performance high

-Use clear, consistent naming and descriptions for easier use by your team
+Use clear, consistent naming for easier use by your team

 Plan your datasets and relationships carefully before creating them